numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 This is currently defined once per ufunc, regardless of the ufunc dtype signature.
 For example  ``0`` is used for ``sum``, or ``math.inf`` for ``min``.
 This works well for numerical datatypes, but is not always appropriate for other dtypes.
-In general it should be possible to provide a dtype specific identity to the ufunc reduction.
+In general it should be possible to provide a dtype-specific identity to the ufunc reduction.

 Datatype Discovery during Array Coercion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When calling ``np.array(...)``, coercing general python object to a NumPy array, all objects need to be inspected to find the correct dtype.
+When calling ``np.array(...)`` to coerce a general Python object to a NumPy array, all objects need to be inspected to find the correct dtype.
 The input to ``np.array()`` are potentially nested Python sequences which hold the final elements as generic Python objects.
 NumPy has to unpack all the nested sequences and then inspect the elements.
-The final datatype is found by iterating all elements which will end up in the array and:
+The final datatype is found by iterating over all elements which will end up in the array and:

 1. discovering the dtype of the single element: